BazsiBazsi0/EEG-ML/README.md

 ## Results

-The restults are explained in the [Documentation](https://bkutasi.github.io/EEG-ML/)
+The results are explained in the [Documentation](https://bkutasi.github.io/EEG-ML/)

 ## Future Work